 Your little one will hopefully be getting messy!
 So please bring a towel so that we can wet down your little one and dry them off well.
 Water works better than wipies.

 Jennifer Mae Photography works with a local cake artist, Got Cake? to provide the perfect cake smash!
-You are welcome to order a cake through me.
-I work with you on the design of the cake.
-This is an optional add-on for your cake smash session and is $20, and includes a simple design and delivery of the cake so you don’t have to worry about it at all.
+Your Smash Cake session includes a smash cake & balloons.
+I work with you on a simple designed smash cake, and the cake is delivered to my studio before your session.
 The images on this both are examples of Got Cake? smash cakes…

 - Fondant is a choking hazard.
 Please ask for cakes with soft icing.
 They Smash better too!